apigee-labs/apigee-analytics-collector/README.md

 5. **apigee_analytics_secret**

 ##### Installation using NPM
+Unzip `apigee-analytics-forwarder_*.zip` file, cd into the folder where it was expanded and continue with direction below.

 apigee-analytics-forwarded is available from NPM.
 The following command will install the tool:

 `npm install -g apigee-analytics-forwarder`